 The Lauriston Reservoir is a deep domestic water storage on the Coliban River surrounded by forest and farmland.
 The reservoir was constructed in the period of 1938-41.
 Kyneton’s water supply originally came from the Little Coliban River with two reservoirs at Fern Hill.
 The system now provides 100% of Tylden’s water with the majority of water for Kyneton being pumped from the Lauriston Reservoir.

 There are recreational areas with picnic tables, open spaces, walking tracks and toilets.
 Many people visit simply to enjoy the beauty of the natural surroundings.
 The picturesque settings are also perfect for photography and landscape painting, and are popular with birdwatchers.
 Car parking is provided and electric barbecues are free of charge.
 Dogs are permitted but must remain on a leash.

-Bank fishing only is permitted and boating and wading are banned.
 The banks are relatively bare and have little vegetation because of the large regular fluctuations in water level.
 Vehicle access is limited and walking is required to reach most areas of the lake.
 It is popular angling water containing mostly redfin, brown trout, macquarie perch and roach all year round.
 The reservoir is stocked regularly with brown trout yearlings.
-Anglers can fish along the shorelines using flies, baits or lures.
+Anglers can fish using flies, baits or lures.
 Please make sure you have your Victorian Recreational Fishing Licence with you and help us protect our fish stocks by observing all fisheries rules and regulations.

 Camping, off-road driving and swimming is prohibited.
 All of these activities pose an unacceptable risk to water quality.
 Open fires are also not permitted.
 Please keep to the designated walkways and recreational areas to avoid the danger of abandoned mine shafts, steep slopes and cliffs, uneven footing and trees that drop their branches.